-5.5 Explain how to provide support for individuals from diverse socio-economic and cultural backgrounds Additional information a bout t he unit Delivery Guidance ry Guidance This unit introduces learners to key legislation such as health and safety, fire safety, and data protection as well as governance, ISO standards and equality, diversity and inclusion.
-To deliver this unit a range of both theoretical and practical activities should be used, for example, case studies, group discussions or workshops.
-Assessment Guidance Assessment for this unit could include a range of different methods such as written reports, reflective journals or professional discussions to allow learners to demonstrate their ability to comply with governance and legislation as well as their willingness to support individuals with differing backgrounds.
+5.5 Explain how to provide support for individuals from diverse socio-economic and cultural backgrounds Additional information at out t the unit Delivery Guidance This unit introduces learners to key legislation such as health and safety, fire safety, protection as well as governance, ISO standards and equality, diversity and inclusio unit a range of both theoretical and practical activities should be used, for example, group discussions or workshops. uality, diversity and inclusion.
+To deliver this Assessment Guidance Assessment for this unit could include a range of different methods such as written report journals or professional discussions to allow learners to demonstrate their ability to compovernance and legislation as well as their willingness to support individuals with differing backgrounds. demonstrate their ability to comply with

+Title Asset, Threat and Vulnerability

+Level 4

+Unit Number 3

+GLH 8

-Title Asset, T Asset, Threat and Vulnerability Level 4 Unit Number 3 GLH 8 Learning Outcomes The learner will: sessment Criteria e learner can: Guidance and/or Indicative Content 1.
-Understand the typ of organisational assets and identify which assets and people require protection Describe the range of assets that organisations may hold using the NPSA Asset Identification Guide To include: Physical Information Systems People Other (brand, reputation) Assets can be: Tangible Intangible Mixed 1.2 Explain how people and assets are ranked by how much their loss could harm the business or its stakeholders Protective Security Risk Management PSRM NPSA Explain how information assets should be classified based on their level of sensitivity and the impact of compromise, loss or misuse Protective Security Risk Management PSRM NPSA
+Learning Outcomes The learner will: essment Criteria learner can: Guidance and/or Indicative Content Understand the types of organisational assets and identify which assets and people require protection 1.1 Describe the range of assets that organisations may hold using the NPSA Asset Identification Guide To include: Physical Information Systems People Other (brand, reputation) Assets can be: Tangible Intangible Mixed 1.2 Explain how people and assets are ranked by how much their loss could harm the business or its stakeholders Protective Security Risk Management PSRM NPSA 1.3 Explain how information assets should be classified based on their level of sensitivity and the impact of compromise, loss or misuse Protective Security Risk Management PSRM NPSA

-2. Understand the concept of threat and how to access and use relevant sources of threat information 2.1 Explain how Intent and Capability contribute to threat Protective Security Risk Management PSRM NPSA See also: Book: Paul Martin, The Rules of Security - Staying Safe in a Risky World, Oxford University Press 2.2 Define the term 'Threat Actor' Glossary NPSA 2.3 Identify the primary sources of threat information available To include: National Protective Security Authority (NPSA) National Cyber Security Centre (NCSC) UK National Authority for Counter Eavesdropping (UK NACE) National Counter Terrorism Security Office (NaCTSO) MI5 Police Local crime statistics External stakeholders 2.4 Identify the component parts of the 'Threat Intelligence Cycle' Threat Intelligence Cycle 3.
-Understand how to identify threats to an organisation 3.1 Assess how an organisation's location, assets, and services may attract potential threat actors and identify which threat actors could be interested based on these factors Protective Security Risk Management PSRM NPSA
+Understand the concept of threat and how to access and use relevant sources of threat information 2.1 Explain how Intent and Capability contribute to threat Protective Security Risk Management PSRM NPSA See also: Book: Paul Martin, The Rules of Security - Staying Safe in a Risky World, Oxford University Press 2.2 Define the term 'Threat Actor' Glossary NPSA 2.3 Identify the primary sources of threat information available To include: National Protective Security Authority (NPSA) National Cyber Security Centre (NCSC) UK National Authority for Counter Eavesdropping (UK NACE) National Counter Terrorism Security Office (NaCTSO) MI5 Police Local crime statistics External stakeholders 2.4 Identify the component parts of the 'Threat Intelligence Cycle' Threat Intelligence Cycle Understand how to identify threats to an organisation 3.1 Assess how an organisation's location, assets, and services may attract potential threat actors and identify which threat actors could be interested based on these factors Protective Security Risk Management PSRM NPSA